 It’s not just Indian brands.
 The daily email newsletter of Finextra, the leading UK-based newswire and information source for the fintech community, carries a incorrectly sized logo of SAP.

 Going by my experience with the British program manager of a leading consulting firm, I’m hopeful that Finextra will fix this issue in the coming days.

 This was in 2007.
 This guy’s slide deck had several typos.
 The next day, he and I were going to present it to the steering committee of a Top 5 UK bank.
-I couldn’t keep quiet.
-He raised his eyebrows, mumbled “What has the world come to when an Indian has to correct an Englishman’s spelling”, but took my feedback sportingly and immediately fixed all the typos.
+I couldn’t keep quiet and pointed out a couple of typos.
+He raised his eyebrows and mumbled “What has the world come to when an Indian has to correct an Englishman’s spelling”.
+But he took my feedback sportingly and immediately fixed all the typos.

 Aspect ratio is not rocket size.
 Designers / programmers can preserve it by following the “tiling” or “cropping” techniques explained in in my aforementioned post.